 Historical sites and Smithsonian museums were staples during those eighth grade school trips to the capital city.
-But in recent years, Washington, D.C., has retained its patriotism while also turning itself into a food and arts destination—drawing people to its longtime favorites (Ben’s Chili Bowl) and shiny new eateries (David Chang and Aaron Silverman both opened restaurants in recent months).
-The dichotomy represents the city’s growing gentrification (the capital was named one of the fastest gentrifying cities by a Governing study last year), one neighborhood at a time.
+But in recent years, Washington, D.C., has retained its patriotism while also turning itself into a food and arts destination — drawing people to its longtime favorites (Ben’s Chili Bowl) and shiny new eateries.
+The dichotomy represents the city’s growing gentrification (the capital was named one of the fastest gentrifying cities by a Governing study in 2015), one neighborhood at a time.

 If you’re close enough to arrive by train (or fly to Baltimore-Washington International airport, just two Amtrak stops away from the train station), take a moment to appreciate the perfectly framed view of the Capitol building through the arches as you exit Union Station.
-Otherwise, Reagan International Airport is a quick Uber ($12 to $15) or Metrorail ($2.15 to $5.90) ride to the city center.
+Otherwise, Reagan International Airport is a quick Uber ($16 to $20) or Metrorail ride to the city center.

 Settle into a centrally located hotel, like the cozy Capitol Hill Hotel (all-suite rooms on a quiet street behind the Capitol, with free bike rentals and wine hour), business-friendly (but still chic) Hilton Washington, where the annual White House Correspondents’ Association Dinner is held, or the W Hotel (marvel at the sprawling views from the rooftop bar literally right next door to the White House).

 If the al fresco dinner and drinks doesn’t fill you up, go for round two at the original location of D.C.’s iconic late-night eat, Ben’s Chili Bowl on U Street, or the newer shop on H Street.
-Follow in the POTUS’ footsteps with a Ben’s Original Chili Half-Smoke for $5.95.
+Follow in Barack Obama's footsteps with a Ben’s Original Chili Half-Smoke for $5.95.

 Start your morning early with a leisurely jog or bike ride (Capital Bikeshare docks are everywhere) circling the Tidal Basin.
 The loop, slightly more than 2 miles around, will take you by the Thomas Jefferson Memorial, dedicated in 1943, and the more recent Martin Luther King Memorial, dedicated in 2011.
 Tucked in between is the Franklin Delano Roosevelt Memorial, which may not have the marquee name of its neighbors, but is equally impactful and spread over 7.5 acres.

-Zip over to Barracks Row and stroll the shops along 8th Street SE and warm up your appetite with a chai tea creme brulee or baklava doughnut at District Doughnut.
-Then wander the half mile over to Eastern Market to browse the weekend vendor’s stands and indulge in a meal at Market Lunch (the fried green tomatoes are a must).
+Zip over to Barracks Row and stroll the shops along 8th Street SE and warm up your appetite with a salted dulce de leche or seasonal-flavored doughnut at District Doughnut.
+Then wander the half mile over to Eastern Market to browse the weekend vendor’s stands and indulge in a meal at The Market Lunch (the fried green tomatoes are a must).

-If you have the time, put your name in for the inevitably long wait for D.C.’s most popular tapas-and-family style dish eatery, Rose’s Luxury, which recently added space on its rooftop.
-Or dine at another one of the Capital’s most buzzed-about new restaurants: Rose’s Luxury chef Aaron Silverman’s Pineapple and Pearls (this one does take reservations!), the Mediterranean-themed Tail Up Goat in Adams Morgan, or the Dabney in Shaw, in a charming 1900s rowhouse.
+If you have the time, put your name in for the inevitably long wait for one of D.C.’s most buzzed-about eateries, Rose’s Luxury.
+Or dine at another one of the Capital’s popular restaurants: Rose’s Luxury chef Aaron Silverman’s Pineapple and Pearls (this one does take reservations!), the Mediterranean-themed Tail Up Goat in Adams Morgan, or the Dabney in Shaw, in a charming 1900s rowhouse.

-For a nightcap, blend in with the locals at the Dacha beer garden, which reopened recently with a new chef and an expanded wine list.
+For a nightcap, blend in with the locals at the Dacha beer garden.

 Ease into the day by browsing books at Dupont Circle’s Kramerbooks (an Obama family favorite) and enjoy coffee and a bite at the in-store cafe, Afterwords.
 Then wander through the Sunday morning farmers’ market across the way.

 Before leaving town, get the ultimate international smorgasbord at Compass Rose, which specializes in street food from around the world.
-That means one-stop shopping for Hawaiian poke, Danish smorrebrod, Lebanese fattoush, Colombian arepas, Germany currywurst, Korean kogi ribs, and Argentine asado, making D.C. the true global city it is today.
+That means one-stop shopping for Cuban sandwiches, Greek spanakopita, Korean bibim guksu, and Spanish street potatoes, making D.C. the true global city it is today.